Mill-Pond-Research/AI-Knowledge-Base/Knowledge Generation/coding-knowledge-base-prompt.md

 Do not provide any meta commentary about the task.
 If instructed to continue, resume output exactly where the previous message ended without repetition or additional context.

 #### 3. Forbidden Topics
-Do not mention "Qunatum Computers"
+Do not mention "Quantum Computers"